NoXPhasma/protondb_faq/README.md

 ## Some games like Witcher 3 have missing textures/enemies

 This is fixed since DXVK Version [0.90](https://github.com/doitsujin/dxvk/releases/tag/v0.90) and Vulkan 1.1.88.
 Unfortunately at time of this writing, you need beta drivers for Nvidia (396.54.09) and AMD users need at least Mesa version 18.3

+## Why do some games stutter at the beginning?

+This is quite normal.
+Because at the beginning the shaders have to be loaded first.
+So that it doesn't stutter next time, The are written directly into a so-called shader cache.

 ## I have sound problems like crackle for example